PhilipSada/sms-digital-challenge/README.md

 DB_USERNAME="YOUR DATABASE USERNAME"
 DB_PASSWORD= "YOUR DATABASE PASSWORD"

-if you want to use a different database (not mysql), you may need to install the appopriate driver (i.e mariadb, sqlite3, tedious etc) Please refer to the documentation, the link is provided below https://sequelize.org/v7/manual/getting-started.html
+if you want to use a different database (not mysql), you may need to install the appopriate driver (i.e mariadb, sqlite3, tedious etc) Please refer to the sequelize documentation https://sequelize.org/v7/manual/getting-started.html

 ### Step Two (Install dependencies)